reedxking-oss/Operational-Performance-analysis/README.md

 # ⚙️ Operational Performance Analysis

 ## Objective
-The goal of this project was to analyze operational workflow data to evaluate performance, identify bottlenecks, measure SLA compliance, and understand what drives cycle time and backlog growth.
-The focus is on consistency and repeatable execution rather than isolated “good” or “bad” weeks.
+The goal of this project was to analyze operational workflow data to evaluate performance, identify bottlenecks, measure SLA compliance, and understand what factors most impact cycle time and backlog growth.
+The analysis focuses on consistency, efficiency, and repeatable execution rather than isolated outcomes.

 ---